 What people who use the service say

-The national GP patient survey results published on 2 January 2016.
-The results showed the practice was performing in line with local and national averages.
-263 survey forms were distributed and 117 were returned.
-This represented a 44% completion rate.
+The national GP patient survey results published in January showed the practice was performing in line with local and national averages.
+A total of 243 survey forms were distributed and 119 were returned.
+This represented a 49% response rate.